ConstellationNetworking/ConstellationNetworking.github.io/README.md

 - **Graduation**: Transitioning users from a 'youth' to a 'mentor' role upon reaching a certain age, and facilitating profile transfer to adult networking platforms. 🎓➡️🧑‍💼

 ## Getting Started 🚀
-Constellation Networking is an online app live on [constellation.github.io](constellation.github.io).
+Constellation Networking is an online app live on [constellation.iamjerryhu.info](constellation.iamjerryhu.info).

 ## License 📄
 Constellation is released under the [MIT License](LICENSE).